How to Delete Worksheets from Excel - Remove Sheets from Workbooks

 Use Aspose.Cells Cloud SDKs

-Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to delete a worksheet from the spreadsheet with short code.
-Please check out the GitHub repository for a complete list of Aspose.Cells Cloud SDKs.
+Using an SDK is the fastest way to develop, as it abstracts low‑level details and lets you delete a worksheet with minimal code.
+Please check the GitHub repository for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to call Aspose.Cells web services using various SDKs: